 TCR No. 8 was originally scheduled for July/August 2020, but due to the coronavirus pandemic, the organizers announced in late March 2020 that the race would be postponed until the same time in 2021.
 For the moment, the route details are staying the same.
 All rider and volunteer allocations have been transferred to 2021.

-The start and finish locations from 2019 are being used again in 2020, but the direction is reverting back to the traditional west to east format.
-The start will again be during the final weekend of July, but it has not confirmed whether it will be on Friday evening, July 24th or Saturday monring, July 25th, 2020.
+The start and finish locations from TCR No. 7 are being used again in TCR No. 8, but the direction is reverting back to the traditional west to east format.
+The start had be planned during the final weekend of July 2020 (late on Friday 24th or early 25th).
+The dates for the postponed event in 2021 have not yet been announced.

 The total distance is expected to be similar to the longest ever TCR in 2015 of about 4,200 km.
 However, the amount of climbing is significantly more than in 2015 at over 40,000 m, so this may be the hardest route yet, or at least take longer to ride than any other.

-The finish party has been announced as Saturday evening, August 8th, which is the end of Day 15.
-It will therefore probably be an even bigger challenge for people to arrive before the finish party this year than it was in previous editions.
+The finish party had been announced as Saturday evening, August 8th, which would have been the end of Day 15.
+This would therefore probably be an even bigger challenge for people to arrive before the finish party in this edition than it was in previous editions.
 Again, the dates for the postponed event in 2021 have not yet been announced.